oegedijk/explainerdashboard/docs/source/deployment.rst

 ``explainerdashboard`` supports `dash basic auth functionality <https://dash.plotly.com/authentication>`_.

-You can simply add a list of logins to the ExplainerDashboard to force a logins and prevent random users from accessing the details of your model dashboard::
+You can simply add a list of logins to the ExplainerDashboard to force a login and prevent random users from accessing the details of your model dashboard::

     ExplainerDashboard(explainer, logins=[['login1', 'password1'], ['login2', 'password2']]).run()